-The schedule maturities for the above notes is as follows:
+The scheduled maturities for the above notes at September 30, 1995 are as follows:

 The bank notes referred to above, are secured by substantially all the assets of the Company, certain real estate owned by the stockholders, the Company's common stock, and the personal guaranties of the Company's stockholders.
 The notes are also subject to a cross-collateral agreement with respect to certain stockholder real estate mortgages.